Guama1239/week-4-game/README.md

 2005 - 2011
 **Real Estate Agent and Jr. Real Estate Appraiser | Socio Real Estate**

-Consulting on sale and purchase of residential properties with the combined knowledge to support homebuyers and homeowner to buy or sale at fair market values.
+Consulting on sale and purchase of residential properties with the combined knowledge to support homebuyers and homeowners to buy or sale at fair market values.
 Actively seeking for down payment program assistance to help first time homebuyers.

 Besides my diverse industry background :
 ----------------------------------------